↑

 cocktail and a cookbook

-Now that you have the recipe, all you need is to gather the ingredients and make our Hibiscus Rum Rum Punch with Bacardi Cocktail.
+Now that you have the recipe, you can gather the ingredients and make our Hibiscus Rum Rum Punch with Bacardi Cocktail.

-And as always, if you have any questions or concerns, drop us a line or two in the comments section below.
+As always, if you have any questions or concerns, please let us know in the comments section below.

 Cheers!